how I

 Training to slow aging is a cross section of many athletics.
 Think the strength and muscle mass of a bodybuilder, while still being able to sprint like a track and field star, but with the endurance of a marathon runner, while eating like a ballerina with the posture, flexibility, and balance of a gymnast.

-To achieve this I workout 6-7 days a week and include a mix of: cardio, balance and flexibility, and strength training
+I currently workout 5 days a week and include a mix of: cardio, balance and flexibility, and strength training.
+I am in the midst of training for my first bodybuilding competition, a new division called Fit Model, hence my current workout protocol and subject to change.

 my protocol